irishes/Orion-Repository/README.md

 'miniconda3 isis3'
  must be installed in the host pc directory (miniconda3 must be python 3.6 or higher python 2.7 has not been tested extensivly)

  The default install location for both programs should be sufficient.

 **Important: When the conda enviornament install asks you if you would like to add the conda path to your .bashrc file, you must put yes to give the main command line access to your conda commands.
-If you fail to do so you will not be able to use the activate.sh script because `conda activate ENV_NAME` will not be found by the .bash**
+If you fail to do so you will not be able to use the activate.sh script because `conda activate ENV_NAME` will not be found by the .bash and the server will not start**

 All the above can be achieved by follow the github install

 **Step Two**<br>
-Clone the Repository into prefered IDE w/ .iml file support (Pycharm prefered for this)

-or download and run it on command line in the Project Directory
+Clone the Repository into prefered IDE w/ .iml file support (Pycharm prefered for this) or download and run it on command line in the Project Directory

 Running Package